Hullaballoonatic/.my-os-configs/to-do.md

 - (?) switch to nix-darwin
 (which uses the nixos workflow on macos. an expansion on just nix)
-- switch to herdr? or fix style for tmux
+- herdr
+  - keybinds
+  - remove tmux if i like it enough